SherlockH0/django-vue-comments/README.md

 # django-vue-comments 💬

-Comments SPR with Django on backend and Vue on frontend
+Comments SPA with Django on backend and Vue on frontend

 ##### Table of Contents